Write a program that reads a single number and prints its increment, i.e. its value added to one.

 The output should contain a line with a single integer y where y = x + 1 and should be terminated by a line break.

-that receives one integers as argument and returns an integer.
+that receives one integer as argument and returns an integer.

 Please refer to the information for the chosen language: